-3-12.7.2 Group to VLAN
+3-11.7.2 Group to VLAN

-This section allows you to map a already configured Group Name to a VLAN for the selected stack switch unit switch.
+This section allows you to map a already configured Group Name to a VLAN for the selected switch.

 To Display Group Name to VLAN mapping table configured in the web interface:

 - 1. Click Group Name VLAN configuration and add new entry.

 - 2. Specify the Group Name and VLAN ID.

 - 3. Click Save.